cailinpitt/AwareOSU/README.md

 Visit the [Aware OSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up.

 # Updates
 * 10/24/2015 - Aware OSU is now running from a Raspberry Pi!
 What does this mean?
 Basically, this means that Aware OSU is almost fully automated.
-The only thing I do now is add emails to the Google Group of people who have suscribed, and the Pi uses a CRON job to run Aware OSU every morning at 9:00.
+The only thing I do now is add emails to the Google Group of people who have subscribed, and the Pi uses a CRON job to run Aware OSU every morning at 9:00.

 * 10/22/2015 - Program now searches and retrieves on-campus crimes, in addition to off-campus crimes.